 6.1.5 The jaws preferably should have a width of at least 60 mm but shall not be less than the width of the test specimen for strip method.
 For the grab test, the dimensional clamping area of the fabric shall be (25 mm ± 1 mm) × (25 mm ± 1 mm).
 This area can be achieved by either the method given in a) or b) as follows:

-One clamp (25 mm) × (40 mm, Min., preferably 50 mm), positioned with the wider direction of the clamp perpendicular to the line of application of the force; a second clamp of the same dimensions positioned perpendicular to the first so that the wider direction of the clamp is parallel to the direction of application of the force.
+One clamp (25 mm) × (40 mm, Min, preferably 50 mm), positioned with the wider direction of the clamp perpendicular to the line of application of the force; a second clamp of the same dimensions positioned perpendicular to the first so that the wider direction of the clamp is parallel to the direction of application of the force.

-One clamp (25 mm) × (40 mm, Min., preferably 50 mm), positioned with the wider direction of the clamp perpendicular to the line of application of the force; a second clamp (25 mm) × (25 mm).
+One clamp (25 mm) × (40 mm, Min, preferably 50 mm), positioned with the wider direction of the clamp perpendicular to the line of application of the force; a second clamp (25 mm) × (25 mm).

 NOTE — If jaw breaks or slippage cannot be prevented with flat jaws, capstan jaws have often been found suitable.